-Introduction.
-Roles for pharmacists in general practice are developing in Australia.
+Introduction: Roles for pharmacists in general practice are developing in Australia.
 It is known that pharmacists can provide effective smoking cessation services in other settings but evidence in general practice is lacking.

-Aim.
-To determine whether a pharmacist can provide effective smoking cessation services within general practice.
+Aim: To determine whether a pharmacist can provide effective smoking cessation services within general practice.

-pharmacist tailored interventions to the individual.
+Method: Data from smoking cessation consultations were obtained for 66 consecutive patients seen by one practice pharmacist.
+The pharmacist tailored interventions to the individual.
 Medication was offered in collaboration with community pharmacists and general practitioners.
 Quit coaching, based on motivational interviewing, was conducted.
 Smoking status was ascertained at least 6 months after the intended quit date and verified by a carbon monoxide breath test where possible.

-outpatient pharmacists, indicating the general practice pharmacist provided an effective smoking cessation intervention.
+Conclusion: Our observed abstinence rate was comparable or better than those obtained by practice nurses, community pharmacists and outpatient pharmacists, indicating the general practice pharmacist provided an effective smoking cessation intervention.
 A larger randomised trial is warranted.